shift-org/shift-docs/site/content/pages/pedalpalooza.md

 Pedalpalooza is an annual festival in Metro Portland, Oregon.
 During the festival, there are hundreds of volunteer-organized free bike events.

-<p style="padding: 1em; color: #663300; border: 1px solid #FFDD66; background: #FCFAF2; font-weight: bold;"><strong>This year will be something different!
-Pedalpalooza 2020 is about individuals finding ways to celebrate the joy of cycling — separate, but together.</strong></p>
+<p style="padding: 1em; color: #663300; border: 1px solid #FFDD66; background: #FCFAF2; font-weight: bold;"><strong>This year was something different!
+Pedalpalooza 2020 was about individuals finding ways to celebrate the joy of cycling — separate, but together.</strong></p>

-Pedalpalooza 2020 starts on the 1st of June and ends on the 5th of July — over a full month of bike fun!
+Pedalpalooza 2020 started on the 1st of June and ended on the 5th of July — over a full month of bike fun!
 Check the <a href="/pedalpalooza-calendar/">Pedalpalooza calendar</a> and [Pedalpalooza.org](https://www.pedalpalooza.org/) for details.

 ## History